 Are you trying to optimize your PCR amplifications?
 Or do you have a story of your own about the tricky nature of PCR?
 Share them in the comments below.

-Finally, If you are facing your own uncooperative PCR target, this article offers more tips and links to online resources for PCR.
+If you are facing your own uncooperative PCR target, this webinar offers more tips and tricks.

 Latest posts by Kelly Grooms (see all)